Ready to hit the water with confidence? Here’s a breakdown of the best swim brands for swimmers.

 While they got their start with multi-sport races and events like Ironmans, their line of budget-friendly tech suits have been popular with competitive swimmers.
 Nowadays, Blueseventy also makes two-piece training suits, buoyancy shorts, goggles, and more.

-Sporti is a low-cost swim brand that offers swimsuits and googles for swimmers and triathletes.
+Sporti is a low-cost swim brand that offers swimsuits and goggles for swimmers and triathletes.
 They make a full run of gear, including mesh bags, prescription swim goggles, and even aquatic dumbbells for water aerobics.